NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Design/Design-Overview.page.md

 ### Design Approach
 The base FHIR R4 specification describes several methods of representing test reports and  [grouping observations](https://hl7.org/fhir/R4/observation.html#obsgrouping).
 The design approach that has been adopted as part of this implementation guide is summarised below:

-* <code>DiagnosticReport</code> contains the overall findings and clinical interpretation relating to one or more pathology tests.
+* `DiagnosticReport` contains the overall findings and clinical interpretation relating to one or more pathology tests.
-* Test results and test groups are defined as <code>Observations</code> (using distinct profiles) and are referenced from <code>DiagnosticReport</code> using <code>DiagnosticReport.result</code>.
+* Test results and test groups are defined as `Observations` (using distinct profiles) and are referenced from `DiagnosticReport` using `DiagnosticReport.result`.
-* <code>Observation.hasMember</code> relationships are used to link test result <code>Observations</code> to the associated test group <code>Observation</code>.
+* `Observation.hasMember` relationships are used to link test result `Observations` to the associated test group `Observation`.
-* Multiple levels of test group <code>Observations</code> and test result <code>Observations</code> may be nested to support complex report structures, such as those used in Microscopy, Culture and Sensitivity (MCS) reports.
+* Multiple levels of test group `Observations` and test result `Observations` may be nested to support complex report structures, such as those used in Microscopy, Culture and Sensitivity (MCS) reports.
-* <code>ServiceRequest</code> is used to carry summary details relating to the test request that the test report was based on.
+* `ServiceRequest` is used to carry summary details relating to the test request that the test report was based on.
-* If multiple tests or test groups are requested as part of the same “event” (generally by the same practitioner at the same time for the same subject), an instance of <code>ServiceRequest</code> is required for each requested test or test group. <code>ServiceRequest.requisition</code> acts as a common identifier to link the requests.
+* If multiple tests or test groups are requested as part of the same “event” (generally by the same practitioner at the same time for the same subject), an instance of `ServiceRequest` is required for each requested test or test group. `ServiceRequest.requisition` acts as a common identifier to link the requests.
-* The <code>Specimen.request</code> data element is used to reference the <code>ServiceRequest</code> that a specimen relates to.
+* The `Specimen.request` data element is used to reference the `ServiceRequest` that a specimen relates to.
 This should be used when a test was requested before the specimen was collected.
-* It is also possible to link a <code>ServiceRequest</code> to a specimen using the <code>ServiceRequest.specimen</code> data element.
+* It is also possible to link a `ServiceRequest` to a specimen using the `ServiceRequest.specimen` data element.
 This should be used when a test is requested and the specimen has already been collected.

 The following simplified data model illustrates the key aspects of this design approach for an example test report: